 In every context that either myself, my team, or any of my clients have encountered, where there has been a lack of internal integrity — a sense of competing goals within the affected organisation — every outcome has either fallen far short, or has failed completely.
 I’ve seen senior managers do extraordinarily selfish things all in the name of self-preservation because they were unable to cope with a perceived threat or a challenge to their leadership.
 Joint ventures have fallen apart, and large, expensive projects have collapsed under their own weight whenever the parts that make up the whole were unable to resolve these differences.

 4. Being frozen in time

 Our current times are turbulent.
 There’s a great deal of uncertainty in the air.
 And because this causes us to seek safety (or at least a sense of safety), we often fall back on the things we’ve done before because we know them so well.
-This is a sense of safety.
+This is a false sense of safety.
 If we choose to stick to our routines, our standard operating procedures, the way we’ve always done it, then we will miss the opportunities that come with every great shift in the world.

 Remember, Nokia (once the world leader in mobile phones) missed the smartphone opportunity that gave Apple such a strong presence in the world today — and also opened the door for Samsung to become number two with a product they were never renowned for.

 And today, because of COVID, remote working is more acceptable by businesses (even by those more traditional organizations that were previously resistant to such ways of working).
 This means there are massive opportunities for those who are not complacent, hesitant, or asleep at the wheel completely.

 5. Neglecting psychological safety

 As a leader, it is vital to continue making plans even when the future is so unpredictable.
 That sense of routine, that feeling of psychological safety—that you’re safe within the team—are all enhanced by a leader who actually leads.
 Psychological safety is paramount in keeping a team cohesive and productive.